Jesse Malin - The Fine Art of Self Destruction Tour

 The Fine Art of Self Destruction “★★★★★” —The Times “★★★★” —Q Magazine

 Jesse Malin will be marking his 20th anniversary as a solo artist with a UK and European tour celebrating his acclaimed 2003 debut album, The Fine Art of Self Destruction.
 Jesse and his band will perform the album in its entirety, plus music from his latest album Sad and Beautiful World, and beyond.
-Special guest Tommy Stinson of The Replacements will open the tour.
 The UK and European tour follows a 2022 performance at Glastonbury, a run with Brian Fallon and sold-out headlining dates.
-Tickets are on sale now [add link].

 Following his teenage years in the pioneering hardcore band Heart Attack and his 20s fronting the wild and beloved D Generation, Malin took a cue from his songwriting heroes and was ready for a chance to stand alone.
 The record was recorded over six days in New York City, live and raw.